Reducing Higher Order Pi-Calculus to Spatial Logics: Introduction

 This paper is organized as follows: In Section 2, we briefly review higher order $\pi $-calculus.
 In Section 3, we present a spatial logic $SL$, including its syntax, semantics and inference system.
-The soundness and incompleteness of inference system of $SL$\ are proved.
+The soundness and incompleteness of the inference system of $SL$\ are proved.
 Furthermore, we discuss that $SL$ can be regarded as a specification language of processes and processes can be regarded as a kind of special formulas of $SL$.
-Bisimulation in higher order $\pi $-calculus is described by a sublogic of $ SL$.
+Bisimulation in higher order $\pi $-calculus coincides with logical equivalence with respect to some fragment of a sublogic of $SL$.
 In Section 4, we give a weak semantics version of $SL$, called $WL$.
 We generalize concepts and results of $SL$\ to $WL$.
-In Section 5, we add $\mu $ -operator to $SL.$ The new logic named $\mu SL.$ The expressive power of $ \mu SL$ is studied$.$ The paper is concluded in Section 6.
+In Section 5, we add $\mu $-operator to $SL.$ The new logic is named $\mu SL.$ We studied the expressive power of this extension.
+The paper is concluded in Section 6.